Etherpod/Ship-Enhancements/README.md

 Ship Enhancements adds way too many options for changing the ship and things relating to the ship.
 Experiment and have fun!

-If you have more questions about a particular feature, try enabling it and asking Slate about it.

 # Feature Overview

 ## Disable Ship Parts